Chocolate Raspberry Tunnel Cake Recipe

 - 1. In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, cocoa, baking powder and baking soda; add to creamed mixture alternately with milk, beating well after each addition.

 - 2. Transfer to a greased and floured 10-in. tube pan.
-Bake at 350° for 45-55 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 45-55 minutes or until a toothpick inserted in the center comes out clean.

 - 3. Cool 10 minutes before removing from pan to a wire rack to cool completely.
 Cut a 1-in. slice off top of cake; set aside.
 Hollow out the bottom portion of cake, leaving a 1-in. shell.
 Cube the removed cake to measure 1 cup; set aside.
 (Save remaining cake for another use.)